 TGbe editor: Change the fourth paragraph as follows (track change on):

-The RSNXE Used subfield of the MIC Control field is used in the third and fourth messages of the FT authentication sequence to indicate whether the STA transmitting the frame containing the FTE includes an RSNXE in other frames.
+The RSNXE Used subfield of the MIC Control field is used in the third and fourth messages of the FT authentication sequence to indicate whether the STA or the STA affiliated with the MLD transmitting the frame containing the FTE includes an RSNXE in other frames.
 This subfield is set to 0 in other frames.

 TGbe editor: Change Table 9-181 as follows (track change on):